-This Code of Conduct has a specific focus on safeguarding children and young people at Catholic Regional College Caroline Springs against sexual, physical, psychological and emotional abuse or neglect.
+This Code of Conduct has a specific focus on promoting child safety and wellbeing in the school environment and safeguarding children and young people at Catholic Regional College, Caroline Springs against sexual, physical, psychological and emotional abuse or neglect.
 It is intended to complement other professional and occupational codes.

-All MACS Board members, MACS Board committee members, School Advisory Council members, the Principal and all other staff, volunteers, contractors and clergy at Catholic Regional College Caroline Springs are expected to actively contribute to a school culture by respecting the dignity of its members, affirming the gospel values of love, care for others, compassion and justice.
+All MACS Board members, MACS Board committee members, School Advisory Council members, the Principal and all other staff, volunteers, contractors and clergy at Catholic Regional College, Caroline Springs are expected to actively contribute to a school culture by respecting the dignity of its members, affirming the gospel values of love, care for others, compassion and justice.
 They are required to observe child-safe principles and expectations for appropriate behaviour towards and in the company of children, as noted below.
 All School Advisory Council members, the Principal and all other staff, volunteers, contractors and clergy must sign and abide by this Code of Conduct.